rs/rest-layer/README.md

 What went wrong?
 We provided a `If-Match` header with the last known `ETag`, but it’s value did not match the current `ETag` of the item currently stored on the server, so we got a 412 Precondition Failed.

-When this happen, it's up to the client to decide to inform the user of the error and/or refetch the latest version of the document to get the lattest `ETag` before retrying the operation.
+When this happen, it's up to the client to decide to inform the user of the error and/or re-fetch the latest version of the document to get the latest `ETag` before retrying the operation.

 ```http
 $ http PATCH :8080/users/ar6ej4mkj5lfl688d8lg If-Match:'"80b81f314712932a4d4ea75ab0b76a4eea613012"' \